 The Port Coquitlam Car Show is a large event showcasing hundreds of cars in downtown Port Coquitlam in August.
 Admission is free.

 ElectraFest is an electric mobility and related sustainable technology product event that features electric cars, motorbikes and bicycles.
-Recently it takes place at the Roundhouse Community Centre in August, although in previous years it was held at Concord Pacific Place near BC Place Stadium.
-Vancouver’s Best Places has been a proud media sponsor of ElectraFest in recent years.
+Just before COVID it took place at the Roundhouse Community Centre in August, although in previous years it was held at Concord Pacific Place near BC Place Stadium.
+Vancouver’s Best Places has been a proud media sponsor of ElectraFest.

 MBCA Show & Shine

-The MBCA BC Stars Show and Shine features Mercedes-Benz automobiles in North Vancouver at Waterfront Park at the beginning of September.
+The MBCA BC Stars Show and Shine sometimes features Mercedes-Benz automobiles in North Vancouver at Waterfront Park at the beginning of September.
 The same organization has similar events in other locations too.